LiBinNLP/DynGL/README.md

 # DyGLSDP

 Dynamic Graph Learning for Semantic Dependency Parsing.
+This repo is a extension of [Supar](https://github.com/yzhangcs/parser)

 ## Installation